mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 If you model the external events as messages that get enhanced to produce a new message then you can think about what additional information is required at each step to create the enhanced message.
 This process will drive out the components and the key responsibilities of each.
-It should also lead to the discovery of other external interfaces required by each component and suggest local optimisations such as a data store.
+It should also lead to the discovery of other external interfaces required by each component and suggest local optimisation's such as a data store.

 If you model a message, every point at which the message needs to be transformed into a new message becomes a potential component.
 It will frequently be the case that in order to transform the message additional information and some kind of